Flash Flood Threat: Potent Storm System With Drenching Downpours Sweeping Through Region

-Some of the storms may be heavy, with 1- to 2-inch per-hour rainfall rates possible during the day on Wednesday, Sept.
+Some of the storms may be heavy, with 1- to 2-inch per-hour rainfall rates possible in already saturated areas during the day on Wednesday, Sept.
 13, the National Weather Service said.

 "Areas receiving multiple rounds of showers and thunderstorms with heavy rain have a chance for flash flooding in low-lying, poor drainage, and urban areas," according to a statement from the weather statement.